-TCS eighth grader Elizabeth Gore shares, “With project-based learning, we’re not just reading a book.
+Elizabeth Gore (’21) shares, “With project-based learning, we’re not just reading a book.
 We’re in groups, doing experiments, spending time with people to find answers, and it really makes us want to lean in.
 We want to learn more because we’re having fun, and because we’re having fun, we want to keep going, keep asking questions.”

 Teachers in Lower School draw on their students’ interest to create PBL units that incorporate science, social studies, STEAM learning, writing and more.